• Skip to primary navigation

 Academic Funds

-These funds provide limited funding (determined by the number of successful applicants) to graduate students following proof of expenditures and is designed to assist graduate students in their academic endeavors.
+These funds provide limited funding (determined by the number of successful applicants) to graduate students following proof of expenditures and are designed to assist graduate students in their academic endeavors.
 Our funding deadlines are August 1, December 1, and April 1 every year.
 There are three funds available:

 Conference Support to help offset the costs of presenting a paper or poster at a conference; Conference Support Funding Application